armsp/AIFU/README.md

 **Motivation**
 Necessity: Knowing about something harmful is crucial for several reasons -
-* By identifying the underlying factors that led to the harmful event, steps can be taken to prevent similar incidents from occurring in the future.
+* by identifying the underlying factors that led to the harmful event, steps can be taken to prevent similar incidents from occurring in the future.
 * important for developing a deeper understanding of the risks and downsides associated with a particular technology, process, or behavior.
 Armed with this knowledge, we can take proactive steps to mitigate risks and prevent harm, improving the safety and wellbeing of ourselves and those around us.
 * knowledge of the harmful consequences of AI can help to drive the development of better, more responsible AI technology.
 By understanding the ways in which AI can be harmful, researchers and developers can work to address these issues and build AI systems that are safer, more transparent, and more trustworthy.
-* It is imperative for policymakers and the general public to be aware of the potential harmful consequences of using AI for several reasons.Policymakers have a responsibility to regulate the use of AI technology to ensure that it is safe, ethical, and serves the public interest.
+* it is imperative for policymakers and the general public to be aware of the potential harmful consequences of using AI for several reasons.
+Policymakers have a responsibility to regulate the use of AI technology to ensure that it is safe, ethical, and serves the public interest.
 In order to do this effectively, they need to have a comprehensive understanding of the risks and downsides associated with AI.
-* The general public needs to be informed about the potential harmful impacts of AI so that they can make informed decisions about how they interact with the technology.
+* the general public needs to be informed about the potential harmful impacts of AI so that they can make informed decisions about how they interact with the technology.
 By being aware of the potential risks, individuals can take steps to protect their privacy, security, and well-being when using AI-powered tools and services.
+* to a certain extent its also addresses issues of public health and therefore national security

 What makes this project **intresting** is that I plan to archive, extract and collate relevant information from the articles using AI itself.
 Therefore this platform and project is an exercise in -
 - collaborating with AI to examine the misuses and harm from the tool in a meta-analysis